๐ŸŽƒ Pumpkin Emoji: Avoid Getting Tricked And Enjoy Treats With This ๐ŸŽƒ Carved Pumpkin

 Pumpkins: From Vegetables To Emojis

-The orange pumpkins we know and love hails from the gourd family Cucurbitaceae.
-Farmers consider them a winter squash cultivars.
+The orange pumpkins we know and love hail from the gourd family Cucurbitaceae.
+Farmers consider them winter squash cultivars.
 They harvest the smooth orange or yellow gourds in September or October.
 The vegetable develops right before the extreme frosts brought about by cold temperatures.
-Because of this, people who love to decorate during Halloween have to chance to purchase an abundant supply of ripe pumpkins just before Halloween and Thanksgiving.
+Because of this, people who love to decorate during Halloween have the chance to purchase an abundant supply of ripe pumpkins just before Halloween and Thanksgiving.

 The COVID-19 pandemic kept most nations from celebrating the centuries-old tradition of Halloween.
 During this time, it was hard for families and neighborhoods to bond on the fun-filled holiday.
 Fortunately, people posted or sent messages filled with emojis like the pumpkin and the ghost to commemorate Halloween.
 Despite the lack of Trick or Treating, netizens online still managed to keep the holiday alive with fun Halloween-themed emojis.